How to do a competitive analysis in 5 easy steps

 Take all the information you gathered about each competitor and identify particular areas of your own work that can be improved.
 If you’re looking closely enough, you’re bound to find something.

-Not only will you be able to identify key areas that you can improve upon in regards to your content creation, search engine optimization, and social media engagement, but you can also help establish your company's presence with potential customers, blog readers/subscribers, and social media users.
+You be able to identify key areas that you can improve upon — especially in regard to your messaging with potential customers, blog readers/subscribers, and social media users.

 Get started!